DuckChou/Ecommerce/README.md

 # Ecommerce

-This project's front-end is supported by React, and back-end is supported by Django
+This project's front-end is supported by React, back-end is supported by Django, and Database is Postgre.

 Author: Jason Zhou